Learning to Place Objects with Programs and Iterative Self Training

-We evaluate a scene synthesis system's ability to model per object location distributions by measuring the Precision, Recall, and F1 Score between a location mask of possible centroid locations extracted from the method in question and a ground truth mask that comes from human annotators.
-We gave human annotators a partial scene and object and asked them to mark all the possible places that object can go.
-More details on this user study are shown in the supplemental material.
+We evaluate a system's ability to model per object location distributions by measuring the Precision, Recall, and F1 Score between a location mask of possible centroid locations predicted by the method in question and a ground truth-mask that comes from human annotators.

 We generated 100 partial scenes and objects for each scene type.
 Following previous work ~\cite{Ritchie2018FastAF} these partial scenes and objects follow placement order based an object's size and frequency within the dataset.
-Since our programs output four masks (each representing a different orientation of the object, so before comparison it is collapsed into a single mask for comparison to other methods.
-For methods that output continuous values such as ATISS and FastSynth we generate masks by binarizing the output values with the threshold value that maximizes the F1 score on the eval set.
-Masks are dilated before comparison to eliminate sensitivity to small discrepancies.
+Since our programs output four masks (each representing a different orientation of the object), we collapse them into a single mask for comparison to other methods.
+For methods that output continuous values, such as ATISS and FastSynth, we generate masks by binarizing the output values with the threshold value that maximizes the F1 score on our validation set.
+Masks are slightly dilated before comparison to eliminate sensitivity to small discrepancies.

-We show performance of our system over the course of self training as well as performance of the baseline methods in figure \ref{fig:self_training_metrics}.
-Our method adds placements modes increasing recall over the course of self training without sacrificing precision.
-Baseline methods give the highest F1 scores with low thresholds and early training epochs resulting in fuzzy masks that can cover many modes, but are fuzzy and imprecise.
+We show performance of our system over the course of self training as well as performance of the baseline methods in Figure \ref{fig:self_training_metrics}.
+Our bootstrapping method adds placements modes, increasing recall without sacrificing precision.
+Baseline methods with high recall have correspondingly low precision because the threshold and training epoch which maximize F1 scores produces distributions that can cover many modes, but are fuzzy and imprecise.
 Qualitative examples in Figure \ref{fig:mask_examples} show how these distributions predict erroneous locations which often cover a majority of the room layout.
 Recall drops for these methods when they use the recommended settings because longer training times result in memorized object locations.
 Note how the data-driven baselines in Figure \ref{fig:mask_examples} only predict portions of the annotated placement rules, often collapsing to single locations.
 Our method by contrast predicts a variety of possible placements.